geofffilippi/geofffilippi.github.io/src/pages/blog/dns.md

 title: dns
 image: /images/dns
 publishedAt: "2023-02-10"
-category: 'tools'
+category: 'Tools'
 ---

 ## [`dns`](https://en.wikipedia.org/wiki/Domain_Name_System)
-<blockquote>The Domain Name System (DNS) is a hierarchical and distributed naming system for computers, services, and other resources in the Internet or other Internet Protocol (IP) networks.
-It associates various information with domain names assigned to each of the associated entities.</blockquote>
+> The Domain Name System (DNS) is a hierarchical and distributed naming system for computers, services, and other resources in the Internet or other Internet Protocol (IP) networks.
+It associates various information with domain names assigned to each of the associated entities.

 ### `nslookup`
 Non-interactive